SCSD At A Glance

 We envision a partnership where the schools, the parents, and the community work together to provide a quality experience for students that emphasizes achievement, positive self-esteem, and responsible character.
 District students will realize that learning is a life-long commitment supported by dedicated staff and concerned parents, but only filled to its potential as the learners become responsible for the learning themselves.

 District students will be prepared for success in society.
 This will be accomplished by exposure to technology, hands-on learning, and active involvement in the learning process.
 The educational process will be designed to address individual differences while focusing on the belief that all students are capable learners.
 Parent and community participation will have an important role in this process.
 All students will be educated in a safe and secure environment that promotes responsibility, manners, self-esteem, and communication.

-For the 2017-18 academic year, a total of 4,100 children were enrolled in Suffern Central’s elementary, middle school and high schools.
+For the 2018 -19 academic year, a total of 4,100 children are enrolled in Suffern Central’s elementary, middle school and high schools.
 The District serves students residing in the Rockland County communities of Airmont, Hillburn, Montebello, Sloatsburg, Suffern, Tallman, and part of Monsey.